hassan20025/qrcode-_project/README.md

 this input is a UlR the output is QRcode image

-# technology
+# TECHNOLOGY

 i made it using node.js and npm backages

 first backage is "qr-image"
 second is "inquirer"

 and used middleware of "body-parser" npm backages

-# Clone It
+# CLONING

 INSTALL BACKAGES :
 ------------------